Are Crypto Investment Funds a Sensible Alternative?

 So you can start investing with low a minimum investment and a high degree of diversification, while having to do nothing and never once having to look at crypto prices.

 Autopilot looks at several months of past price data to build a portfolio for the medium to long term (2.5 to 5 years) with the objective of achieving stable growth - which means avoiding drawdowns.
 It optimises for a 4th generation risk measure - iVaR - which can roughly be described as the time it takes to recover any losses.

 This algorithm does not purport to be a magic bullet to ensure always-on gains or magical ways to beat the market.
-It rather sets out to optimize investing in the cryptocurrency market by looking at many assets, building a portfolio for the long term and reconsidering its position multiple times a day.
+It sets out to optimize investing in the cryptocurrency market by looking at many assets (from 30 in September 2019 to 73 in April 2022), building a portfolio for the long term and reconsidering its position multiple times a day.

-It therefore offers a large exposure similar to large index funds, with the watchful eye of an artificial intelligence to try to avoid the edge risks and the reactivity of an algorithm that never sleeps.
+It therefore offers a large exposure similar to large index funds, with the watchful eye of an artificial intelligence to try to avoid the edge risks, provide diversification, and the reactivity of an algorithm that never sleeps.

 A look at the performance of Autopilot from 1 Feb 2020 to 30 April 2020 shows how it behaved during the Covid-19 related crash:

 Autopilot "dropped" less than either the C20 or Bitcoin.
 Then, by April 8 the Autopilot had recovered to its value from 1 February, when C20 & Bitcoins were still suffering 20% losses.